 The post-pandemic economic conditions have made the job market extremely chaotic.
-According to Beamery data, there was a 462% yoy increase in the number of jobs posted in 2020.
+According to Beamery data, there was a 462% year on year increase in the number of jobs posted in 2020.
 In the same period, the candidate pipeline grew by only 46%.
 In short, there aren’t enough skilled people to go around.
-The most competitive talent teams are getting ahead of that by figuring out how to use skills-based hiring to drive their talent transformation.
+The most competitive talent teams are getting ahead by figuring out how to use skills-based hiring to drive their talent transformation.

 Talent teams have known this for a long time.
-The skills shortage isn’t new, but it is getting worse.
-That's due (at least in part) to the pandemic.
-Over the last 18 months, the labor market has seen volatility like never before.
-Aside from mass layoffs (the unemployment rate rose from 3.8% to 13% in just 3 months), long periods of lockdown have changed the way people think about their ways of working:
+The skills shortage isn’t new, but it is getting more acute.
+That’s due (at least in part) to the pandemic.
+Over the last two years, the labor market has seen volatility like never before.
+Aside from mass layoffs (in 2020, the unemployment rate rose from 3.8% to 13% in just 3 months), long periods of lockdown have changed the way people think about their ways of working:

-26% of workers are planning to switch jobs post-COVID; of those, 80% are doing so because they’re concerned about career advancement.
+- 26% of workers planned to switch jobs following COVID; of those, 80% are doing so because they’re concerned about career advancement.

-What that means is that talent practitioners are no longer just competing against other businesses, but also the changed (and still changing) expectations of candidates themselves.
-To keep up, they need to transform the way they think about talent, and drastically.
+What that means is that talent practitioners are no longer just competing against other businesses, but also the changing expectations of candidates themselves.
+To keep up, they need to alter the way they think about talent, and do so drastically.

-The critical capability talent teams need is scalability.
-The old way of hiring – looking externally for specific job titles – is too slow and rigid to deliver that.
-Focusing on skills instead enables talent teams to activate talent that already exists within the organization, and to deploy it against business goals flexibly, dynamically and at speed.
+The critical capability that talent teams need is scalability.
+The old way of hiring – looking externally for specific job titles – is much too slow and rigid to deliver that.
+Focusing on skills instead enables HR teams to unlock talent that already exists within the organization, and to deploy it against business goals flexibly and at speed.

 Talent teams have to consider a number of factors when sourcing candidates for open roles.
 Not only do they need to find people who can fill current gaps within budget constraints, they also need to project forward to ensure they’ll still be the right fit as business priorities evolve and grow.

 For the most part, that’s guesswork.
-That’s because talent teams primarily think in terms of job titles – an especially inconsistent data set.
+It’s natural for talent teams to think primarily in terms of job titles – an especially inconsistent data set.
 The particular competencies that are attached to a job title can vary widely within businesses – let alone between them, or across industries.
-Take startups: a VP of marketing there is likely to have much less experience than one at an enterprise business, and a very different set of responsibilities.
+Take startups for example: a VP of marketing there is likely to have much less experience than one at an enterprise business, and a very different set of responsibilities.